-DevPartner Error Detection displays the Program Error Detected dialog box (see Figure 2-3 on page 25) when it detects an error in your application.
+DevPartner Error Detection displays the Program Error Detected dialog box (see Figure 2-3 on page 27) when it detects an error in your application.

 The top of the Program Error Detected dialog box describes the error detected.
-Below this will be one or more tabs.
+Below the error description is one or more tabs.
 Each tab is associated with a call stack corresponding to a location within your application.
-Review the reported error and the source information to help you locate the source of the problem and correct it.
+Review the reported error and the source information to help locate the source of the problem and correct it.